westerndigitalcorporation/swerv-ISS/README.md

 In the whisper directory, do the following:

-1. Edit the GNUmakefile file in the whisper directory and set BOOST_DIR to the path of your Boost library installation.
+1. Set the BOOST_ROOT environment variable to the path to your Boost library installation.
+For example:

+    export BOOST_ROOT=/wdc/apps/utilities/boost-1.67

 2. Run the make program: make.